If you're scaling an Australian online marketplace, you might face challenges other businesses don't, such as:

 It’s often tempting to go with an easy short-term payment solution.

-Ultimately, your developers will be the most exposed to the payment provider you work with since they’ll have to build around their infrastructure.
+Ultimately, your developers will know how well-aligned the payment gateway’s tech is to your system because they’ll have to build around their infrastructure.

 Depending on the needs of your marketplace, you’ll need either bespoke support from the provider or a unilateral build of your solution.
-In the case of the latter, if the provider pushes through an update, there’s a chance it could break your payment system, creating a massive headache for you in the process.
+In the latter’s case, if the provider pushes through an update, there’s a chance it could break your payment system, creating a massive headache for you.

-Why Zai is the right payments solution for your Australian marketplace
+Try Zai as the payments solution for your Australian marketplace

 As one of the top marketplace payment providers, Zai has been helping some of the best-known Australian marketplaces grow and succeed for years.
 Our payment solutions give online marketplaces like yours the flexibility to build your platform the way you want, and not build it around your payment providers' pre-defined rules.

 We’re ready to help you build your own payment infrastructure to be successful from the ground up.
-Contact us today to speak with one of our payment experts to see how we can create the payment solution your platform deserves.
+Contact us today to speak with one of our payment experts about creating the payment solution your platform deserves.